Skip to main content

 • Camp Shakespeare.
 The Heart of America Shakespeare Festival offers numerous opportunities for children to get involved with the playwright’s works and theatre, with arts programs designed for ages 5-18.
 Find more info here.

-• Library summer reading programs.
+• Summer reading programs.
 Check out your area library’s summer reading programs, since many offer prizes and other incentives for participation.
-One example is the Johnson County library, which has featured summer programs for years!
-Find more info here.

 • Johnson County Park & Recreation District (JCPRD) summer camps.
 Camp offerings include nature, fine and performing arts, leadership, and science.
 Find more info here.